Thallori/openXCOM-GCIC/readme.txt

  Early game of sending a tiny number of soldiers to kill a tiny number of weak enemies.
 The progression of turning into a global agency from humble beginnings.
 Aliens not being a threat until later.
 Characters in research unlocks.
 Limiting equipment loadouts based on mission types.
 Commendations and transformations as a major training method.
 AIs as soldiers.
 Aliens as soldiers.
 Psionic shields.
 Facility based progression.
 Manufacturing size zero.
 Static defenses for base defense missions.
 Early game (non-OP) psionics.
 Shields.
 Power bonuses.
 Sanity.
 The moon.

 40k
- Bounty system.
  Spawning 'disposable' allies at mission start.
 Recoil/strength requirements.
 The power of scripting in general.
 Redoing the geoscape to tell a completely different story.
 Outpost mechanics and base defense missions.
 Facility art direction.

 X-Piratez
  Item and facility based income/storage mechanics.
 Balancing the metaprogression around money and number of scientists.
 Purchasing based progression.
-Different bonuses depending on starting location.
 Different soldier types.
 Negative score missions.
 Enviromental effects.
 Energy management.
+Bounties.
 Freshness.
 Hacking.
 Space.

 Reaver's Harmony
  Geoscape ship mechanics, ship upgrades being compatible with weapon slots.
 Salvaging equipment into components.